shahjui2000/nanoGPT-inference-optimization/README.md

     *   Pass the full prompt for the first step (prefill).
     *   Pass only the *last generated token* for subsequent steps (decoding).
     *   Maintain the `past_kv` state across steps.

+## 💡 Technical Insights & Learnings

+1.  **The "Prefill" Cost is Unavoidable**: Even with KV Cache, the first token (Time-To-First-Token) is always slow because the model must process the entire prompt in parallel.
+The cache only speeds up the *subsequent* tokens (decoding).
+2.  **Prompt Length Matters**: To truly see the performance gap, the sequence length must be sufficient.
+With **No Cache**, latency grows linearly with every new token (O(N)).
+With **KV Cache**, latency remains flat (O(1)) regardless of how long the prompt or generated text becomes.
+3.  **Warm-up is Critical**: Our initial benchmarks showed "spikes" in latency.
+We learned that performing 3-5 "warm-up" runs is essential to stabilize CPU/GPU clock speeds, memory allocators, and PyTorch kernels before measuring.
+4.  **Batching Hides Overhead**: On CPU (and GPU), dispatching individual kernels for a single token (Batch Size 1) is inefficient.
+Increasing the batch size allows us to process multiple streams in parallel, significantly increasing **Throughput** (tokens/sec) even if the latency per token (TTPT) stays roughly the same.
+5.  **The Memory Trade-off**: There is no free lunch.
+We gain speed by consuming memory.
+The KV cache grows linearly with sequence length and batch size.
+For long sequences (e.g., 1024 tokens) and large batches, this memory footprint can become the new bottleneck.
+6.  **Production Safety**: A robust implementation must handle the model's context limit (`block_size`).
+We added logic to detect when the sequence exceeds 1024 tokens and truncate/reset the cache to prevent crashes.

 ## 💻 Usage